 What action you take will depend on where you are located – near a volcano or down wind and affected by ash.

 There are no volcanoes in Hawke's Bay, but the area has been affected by over 20,000 years of volcanic activity, mainly in the form of ash falls.
 The North Island of New Zealand has both a high density of active volcanoes and a high frequency of eruptions.
 Five of these volcanoes have erupted, often repeatedly, in the past 300 years.
 The Hawke's Bay region is particularly vulnerable because the prevailing winds are from the south and west.

-Based on our understanding of New Zealand's volcanoes, we can conclude that eruptions from the Okataina and Taupo volcanic centres may produce sufficient volcanic ash to have significant impacts on Hawke's Bay.
+Scientists advise that eruptions from the Okataina and Taupo volcanic centres may produce sufficient volcanic ash to have significant impacts on Hawke's Bay.
 Large eruptions from Ruapehu, Tongariro, Ngauruhoe and Taranaki may also produce enough ash to impact on the region but will have a lesser impact.
 Eruptions from White Island and other volcanoes are not likely to affect Hawke's Bay.

 The impacts from ashfall vary with the thickness of ash and the type of ash.
-Because Hawke’s Bay is far from volcanic sources it can be expected that only, fine, easily transported ash will reach the region.
+Mainly it’s fine, easily transported ash that will reach the region.
 The major problems from fine ash are likely to be interruption or failure of lifeline utilities, including transport and clean up costs.
-If ashfall is over a few millimetres, disruption to traffic is likely as road markings will be covered, road surfaces will be slippery and air filters will get clogged.
+If ash is more than a few millimetres thick, disruption to traffic is likely as road markings will be covered, road surfaces will be slippery and vehicle air filters will get clogged.
 Airports may be closed, disrupting national travel.

 Eruptions from Ruapehu in 1995 and 1996 dispersed ash over much of the North Island, including Hawke’s Bay, closing the airport and creating a nuisance to other sectors.